Tisawesomeness/Minecord/CONTRIBUTING.md

 ### Code Quality

-Do your best to follow SOLID principles and heed the advice of Effective Java (3rd edition) in the pursuit of clean, readable code.
+You are encouraged to follow SOLID principles and the advice of Effective Java, though you shouldn't need to worry too much about it if you are a beginning programmer.
 In general,

 - Prefer a well-named method to a comment.
 - Prefer immutability to mutability.